jisc-services/Public-Documentation/PublicationsRouter/v3/api/ProviderOutgoingNotification.md

+# Provider Outgoing Notification

+The PubRouter ProviderOutgoingNotification is the structure available to publishers of meta-data output by PubRouter for notifications that have been matched (designated for transmission) to at least one Repository.

+It differs from the [OutgoingNotification](./OutgoingNotification.md) only by the addition of the *id*, *route* and *ref* elements in the *provider* object (i.e. provider.id, provider.ref and provider.route).

 # Outgoing Notification

 The PubRouter OutgoingNotification is the meta-data structure output by PubRouter for notifications that have been matched (designated for transmission) to at least one Repository.